Persona che legge un menu o un dispositivo digitale in un ambiente interno, con indumenti scuri e un tavolo di legno.

 This installation explores coffee not as a symbol of productivity but as a ritual of slowing down.

-Using three waste streams of coffee consuption: grounds, water, and aluminum, it creates a cocoon translucent volume made from a bio-composite of coffee and algae.
-Inside, you will find tactile objects that blend utility and dream.
-Practicality and playfulness.
+Using three waste streams of coffee consumption: grounds, water, and aluminum, it creates a cocoon translucent volume made from a bio-composite of coffee and algae.

 It reframes waste as a sensory, symbolic material with emotional and functional value.